Rigatoni with Broccolini and Sausage

 Instructions

 • Heat 2 tablespoons of olive oil in a large skillet over medium heat.
-Add the sausage and break up with the back of a wooden spoon and cook for roughly 6 minutes until it starts to brown.
+Add the sausage, breaking it up with a wooden spoon, and cook for about 6 minutes until lightly browned.

-• While the sausage is browning, cook the pasta according to the package directions.
-About 3 minutes before the pasta should be al dente, add the broccoli florets and cook all together, until the pasta is al dente.
-Drain and reserve 1 cup of the pasta water
+• Meanwhile, cook the rigatoni according to package directions.
+Three minutes before the pasta is al dente, add the broccolini florets to the pot.
+Drain the pasta and broccolini together, reserving 1 cup of pasta water.

-• Put the ricotta, salt and plenty of pepper in a food processor and start to process.
-With the motor running, add the olive oil in a thin stream.
-Pause and scrape down the sides if needed.
-The mixture should get lovely and creamy.
-Taste and adjust with more salt and pepper as needed.
+• Add the ricotta, salt, and pepper to a food processor.
+With the motor running, slowly stream in the olive oil and process until smooth and creamy.
+Scrape down the sides as needed and adjust seasoning to taste.
 Store in the fridge for up to 1 week.

 Notes